ONE OF THE ANSWERS FROM MAJOR MANUFACTURERS TO POLLUTION: GASOLINE-ELECTRIC HYBRID CARS

 How to change the speed of a car without changing the rotation of its fuel engine?
 By installing an electric transmission.
 As follows: the energy from the fuel engine now will be used to keep a large battery constantly charged, and then from that battery, the stored energy will go to an electric motor to drive the wheels.
 Now the driver no longer controls with her or his foot the fuel engine, but simply the electric motor, which is the one that is going to move the car.
 In this way the fuel engine remains always at its optimum rev and throttle setting, generating all the energy very efficiently, and what varies the speed of the car is the electric motor.

-About massive availability, preliminary versions of this system existed for a long time on trains and big trucks, but apart from isolated efforts, only now they can be installed on normal cars, thanks to advances in computing.
+Regarding massive availability, preliminary versions of this system existed for a long time on trains and big trucks, but apart from isolated efforts, only now they can be installed on normal cars, thanks to advances in computing.
 Computers decide when to run the fuel engine to recharge the batteries, and computers control the unique braking system to recover energy and send it back to the batteries.
 In addition, if the driver needs additional acceleration, computers are responsible for getting the gasoline-engine power directly to the wheels.
 This integrated system can maintain good comfort and performance, with good fuel economy and low pollution.
 Although it is not the permanent solution, the hybrid car is in the right direction.

 Fuel consumption of a hybrid car is similar to a Diesel-engined car, only that, obviously, it is much less pollutant than a Diesel car.
 Hybrids typically consume less fuel in city driving than in highways, unlike a normal car.

 If the driver needs little power most of the ride is done exclusively with the electric motor, and the gasoline engine works only sporadically to keep the batteries charged.
-If the driver requires additional power, for example on a slope or when overtaking another vehicle, the fuel engine enters into action immediately and transmits, via a mechanical differential, its full power to the wheels.
+If the driver requires additional power, for example on a slope or when overtaking another vehicle, the fuel engine enters into action immediately and transmits, via a mechanical differential gear, its full power to the wheels.
 Manufacturers continue using gasoline engines of traditional size, so this maximum acceleration remains the same, or even better, since there are now two engines.

 The price of a hybrid car is higher than a normal car's, similar to the extra price you pay for a Diesel-engined car.
 But in many places there are tax incentives.